Apachemann/MobileProject/README.md

 **---Phase 2: Camera Functionality---**

 Goals: Allow the user to take pictures, parse the legible data, and use the data to create study questions.
-Besides AI question generation, all other features should be complete.
+Besides AI question generation, most other functions should be complete.

 Week 4: Monday, February 14 - Sunday, February 20